 - Decisive Visitors: App Store Visitors who decide to install or leave your app store page without ever engaging with the page.
 In other words, these visitors are only exposed to creatives that appear in the First Impression Frame (everything above the fold), and their only action is either tapping the install button or leaving the page altogether.
 Decisive Visitors make up 60 percent of App Store users.
 This makes your First Impression Frame extremely important, and a top priority in your App Store Optimization (ASO) efforts.

 - Exploring Visitors: App Store Visitors who choose to browse through available content in your app store page in an effort to make a more informed decision before installing.
 Because Exploring Visitors are exposed to more information, they are often more excited about your app and, in turn, boost higher post-install KPIs.
 This makes optimizing for Exploring Visitors equally as important.
 They make up the other 40 percent of App Store users.

-We also wrote a in-depth report based on 500M users that analyzed how a portrait and landscape screenshot gallery effects user behavior and conversions.
+We also wrote an in-depth report based on 500M users that analyzed how a portrait and landscape screenshot gallery affects user behavior and conversions.
 Get the report below.

 Get the App Store Behavioral Report

 Know which assets drive installs in the App Store